-- If Find_Value is blank string “”, the Excel FIND formula gives the first character in the string.
+- If Find_Value is the blank string “, the Excel FIND formula gives the string’s first character.

-Example =SEARCH (“ful“, “Beautiful) gives 7 because the substring “ful” begins at the 7th position of the substring “beautiful”.
+Example =SEARCH (“full“, “Beautiful) gives 7 because the substring “ful” begins at the 7th position of the substring “beautiful”.

-=SEARCH (“e”, “MSExcel”) gives 3 because “e” is the 3rd character in the word “MSExcel” and ignoring the case.
+=SEARCH (“e”, “MSExcel”) gives 3 because “e” is the 3rd character in the word “MSExcel” and ignores the case.